Medical professional and older man talking about ill health retirement

 There are several things to consider prior to speaking to your employer about your intention to take ill-health retirement.

-The first and most important question to ask yourself is whether it is your current job that has become too much (even with reasonable adjustments), or if any kind of work is too much.
-This is important as ill-health retirement is a big step and usually one which symbolises that you will not work again.
+The first and most important question to ask yourself is whether it is your current job that has become too much, even with reasonable adjustments in place, or if any kind of work is too much.
+This is important as it will determine the next steps you will need to take.

 If you feel that your current job is too much, you might want to consider looking for another which may be better suited to you, rather than choosing to retire early.
 You may also wish to explore the possibility and suitability of part-time or flexible working.